 But more on that in the article.

-An e-signature, simply put, is a digital copy or alternative to your manual signature.
+An electronic signature (e-signature), simply put, is a digital copy or alternative to your manual signature.
 It’s a way to authenticate your digital documents and can replace your manual signature on all personal and official documents.